Skip to main content.

 The return-time data enables the calculation of the distance between the transducer and the seabed (altitude).

 The onboard Attitude and Heading Reference System (AHRS) / Inertial Measurement Unit (IMU) provides heading and attitude information for the vehicle.
-It uses data from the triaxial gyroscope, accelerometer and compasses sensors to determine ROV orientation.
+It uses data from the triaxial gyroscope, accelerometer and compass sensors to determine ROV orientation.

 The estimated distance travelled, altitude and AHRS headings are processed using an advanced algorithm to compute ROV velocity.
 Then, the ROV’s onboard computer uses this information to control the thrusters to maintain altitude and keep the ROV in position relative to the sea bottom.